theprblmsolver/image-size-calculator/README.md

 This tool is part of a larger automated product, built by **The Problem Solver**.

-Provides:
+Provides Small, Medium and Bulk:
-- Bulk image processing
+- image processing
 - Watermarking
-- Resizing
+- Image Resizing/Upscaling
 - ZIP packaging
-- WooCommerce CSV generation
+- WooCommerce product prep & CSV generation
-- Etsy/Shopify product prep
+-

 Check out my services on Fiverr: